Monitoring Metastatic Breast Cancer

 Tests may include a physical exam, blood tests and/or imaging tests (such as an X-ray, CT scan, PET scan, bone scan or MRI).

 These tests help show whether or not your current treatment is working.
-If it’s no longer working, your health care provider will change your treatment.
+If it’s no longer working, your oncologist will change your treatment or discuss other options.
+This can be a difficult time.
+You may want to seek support from your health care team and loved ones.

 Learn more about changing drug therapies.